werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 ### Recovery with checkpointing
 1. \<end ckpt>
-	- Every value written by transactions that committed before the corresponding <start ckpt ()> has been written to disk ignore
+	- Ignore every value written by transactions that committed before the corresponding <start ckpt ()> has been written to disk
 	- Any transaction named in the checkpoint start, or which has started since, may have changes that have not been written to disk (even if the transaction has committed)
 2. \<start ckpt (T1...Tn)>
 	- Can’t tell whether committed transactions prior to this checkpoint had their changes written to disk
 	- Search back to the previous <end ckpt>, find its corresponding <start ckpt ()> and treat as before

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwMzI1NzQ1MSwtNTQwOTYxNDc1LC0xMz
+eyJoaXN0b3J5IjpbLTU4ODc3MDA1OSwyMDAzMjU3NDUxLC01ND
-cxMjgzMjc3LC0yMDY3NjI4MzY4LC0xNzE5MjAxMjM4LDE0MzQy
+A5NjE0NzUsLTEzNzEyODMyNzcsLTIwNjc2MjgzNjgsLTE3MTky
-NDczOTYsMTYyNzgzMDg4NywtMTIwODU4NDY1NSw3NzE0OTg4ND
+MDEyMzgsMTQzNDI0NzM5NiwxNjI3ODMwODg3LC0xMjA4NTg0Nj
-QsLTc0NDc2NTI4NCw0MjMxOTA5Ml19
+U1LDc3MTQ5ODg0NCwtNzQ0NzY1Mjg0LDQyMzE5MDkyXX0=
 -->